6.1 – The Spinning Top

-Here is a chart which shows an uptrend and after the occurrence of spinning tops, the stock rallied.
+Here is a chart showing an uptrend, and after spinning tops, the stock rallied.
 By being invested 50%, you can continue to ride the rally.

 To sum up, the spinning top candle shows confusion and indecision in the market with an equal probability of reversal or continuation.
-Until the situation becomes clear the traders should be cautious and they should minimize their position size.
+Until the situation becomes clear, the traders should be cautious and minimize their position size.

 6.4 – The Dojis

-The Doji’s are very similar to the spinning tops, except that it does not have a real body at all.
+The Doji’s are very similar to the spinning tops, except that it does not have a real body.
 This means the open and close prices are equal.
 Doji’s provide crucial information about the market sentiments and is an important candlestick pattern.

-The classic definition of a doji suggests that the open price should be equal to the close price with virtually a non existant real body.
+The classic definition of a Doji suggests that the open price should be equal to the close price with virtually a non-existent real body.
 The upper and lower wicks can be of any length.

-However keeping in mind the 2nd rule i.e ‘be flexible, verify and quantify’ even if there is a wafer thin body, the candle can be considered as a doji.
+However keeping in mind the 2nd rule, i.e. ‘be flexible, verify and quantify’ even if there is a wafer-thin body, the candle can be considered a Doji.

-Obviously the color of the candle does not matter in case of a wafer thin real body.
+Obviously, the colour of the candle does not matter in case of a wafer-thin real body.
 What matters is the fact that the open and close prices were very close to each other.

-Have a look at the chart below, where the dojis appear in a downtrend indicating indecision in the market before the next big move.
+Have a look at the chart below, where the dojis appears in a downtrend indicating indecision in the market before the next big move.

-So the next time you see either a Spinning top or a Doji individually or in a cluster, remember there is indecision is the market.
-The market could swing either ways and you need to build a stance that adapts to the expected movement in the market.
+So the next time you see either a Spinning top or a Doji individually or in a cluster, remember there is indecision in the market.
+The market could swing either way, and you need to build a stance that adapts to the expected movement in the market.

 Key takeaways from this chapter

-- Spinning tops conveys indecision in the market with both bulls and bears being in equal control
+- Spinning tops convey indecision in the market with both bulls and bears being in equal control.

-- Spinning top at the top end of the rally indicates that either the bulls are taking a pause before they can resume the uptrend further or the bears are preparing to break the trend.
+- Spinning top at the top end of the rally indicates that either the bulls are pausing before they can resume the uptrend further or the bears are preparing to break the trend.
 In either case, the trader’s stance has to be cautious.
-If the trader’s intent is to buy, he is better off buying only half the quantity and he should wait for the markets to move in his direction
+If the trader intends to buy, he is better off buying only half the quantity, and he should wait for the markets to move in his direction.

-- Spinning top at the bottom end of the rally indicates that either the bears are taking a pause before they can resume the down trend further or the bulls are preparing to break the trend and take the markets higher.
+- Spinning top at the bottom end of the rally indicates that either the bears are pausing before they can resume the downtrend further or the bulls are preparing to break the trend and take the markets higher.
 Either case, the trader’s stance has to be cautious.
-If the traders intent is to buy, he is better off buying only half the quantity and he should wait for the markets to make the move
+If the traders intend to buy, he is better off buying only half the quantity, and he should wait for the markets to make a move.

 - Doji’s are very similar to spinning tops.
-Doji also convey indecision in the market.
-By definition dojis do not have a real body.
-However in reality, even if a wafer thin body appears it is acceptable
+Doji also conveys indecision in the market.
+By definition, dojis do not have a real body.
+However, in reality, even if a wafer-thin body appears, it is acceptable.